DaneVinson/scarredworld/TS4/Contracts/04 - Rocks/readme.md

 * Look for evidence of mining on the island.
 * Investigate the potential of re-opening the mine.

-XXXXX
+## Intelligence
-* Maqamir recently acquired documents from before the Scarring.
+* Maqamir had recently acquired documents from before the Scarring.
 Among them was a set of ledgers showing the operation of a lucrative diamond mine.
 Also found was a map showing a small island ~1000 nautical miles southwest of Nexus labeled as the mine itself.
-* Locate the island and evaluate the mine for potential value.
-* Dr. Orwen and Worley Finnegani have been been trained.
+* Prior to the Contract start Dr. Orwen and Worley Finnegani underwent two months of intensive training in geology and mining administered by Mine Master Gruntel Rocksniffer (Dwarf).
-* Potential for Spoils is unknown but if the mine is viable and Maqamir extracts profit TS4 will, of course, receive bonuses on any future profits
-* Find the ship Whipline in Nexus' harbor.
-The captain will will take the contractors to the island and wait for up to two days before returning.
-  * [Captain Strom](https://drive.google.com/file/d/1CKIQResCdeb7vAmQkvQdqVJfHJVbyMLl/view?usp=share_link) (Dwarf [Bandit Captain](https://www.dndbeyond.com/monsters/16799-bandit-captain)) returns, this time with the small sailing ship Whipline ([Sailing Ship](https://www.dndbeyond.com/vehicles/sailing-ship))
-    * "If your Company's map is accurate the journey to the island this time of year should take 'bout 10 days...not accounting for other stuff of course"
-    * First Mate Lonni Barbtongue (Human female [Swashbuckler](https://www.dndbeyond.com/monsters/2560936-swashbuckler))
-      * Leather armor, scimitar, dirk, passing glace shows several other weapons, close inspection shows weapons everywhere
-      * "That's a sorry looking bunch Cap.
-Any you lot ever been out of sight of land?
-No? {snort, shakes head} thought not."
-Sighs, walks away, heard shouting at sailors a few seconds later.
-    * Cook Brewman (Half-orc male [Pirate First Mate](https://www.dndbeyond.com/monsters/316611-pirate-first-mate)), unkept but not slovenly, mostly cracks bad jokes
-    * 15 crew (10x human, 2x half-elf, 2x dwarf, 1x halfling [Pirate First Mate](https://www.dndbeyond.com/monsters/316611-pirate-first-mate))

-## Intelligence
+* The ship Whipline was contracted to take TS4 members to the location of the island shown on the map (~10 days travel).
+Whipline was manned by Captain Strom, the First Mate Loni Barbtongue and a dozen crew.
+If and when the island was located the Captain was to attempt to put TS4 ashore.
+If TS4 did not make contact within two days he was to return to Nexus and debrief.
+* The potential for Spoils was unknown.

 ## Preparation (2/4/736)
 TS4 selected active contractors